-Safely sharing London's roads during the construction of Crossrail is hugely important to us.
-Crossrail will take several years to build and during construction we are doing our best to minimise disruption and make our project as safe as possible for all Londoners.
+Safely sharing London's roads during the construction of the Elizabeth line is hugely important to us.
+Crossrail has taken a number of years to build and our focus until all works are complete will remain on minimising disruption and making our project as safe as possible for all Londoners.

 We have set extremely high safety standards across the project's supply chains, particularly when it comes to road safety.